AdarshRazor/Chat_App/README.md

 ## Client Folder

-create the front-end by installing React
+create the front-end by installing React and then add it to the backend using content api and authContext.jjs

+## Chat APP

+Will create chat, find chat, get chat, and the main chat box

 ## Miscellaneous